 The Robert Burns Scottish Festival is a major event held each year to celebrate his life and works.
 Why not join us and get your kilt on to celebrate?
-This year's event will run from May 19th - 21st and offers an extensive program for the whole family.
+Next year's event will run from May 18th - 20th and will offer an extensive program for the whole family.

 A forager's delight

-Be sure to call into Camperdown Courthouse Information and Arts just opposite the clock tower for the good oil on where to begin your search and a guide to help you on your way.
+Be sure to call into the Courthouse Camperdown just opposite the clock tower for the good oil on where to begin your search and a guide to help you on your way.

 What to see & do